Museums and Cultural Centres

 It is also thought that St. James Church was the first church in the southern hemisphere to have conducted an Ecumenical Service.

-The churchyard includes an Avenue of Honour, a row of pine trees dedicated to local men (and one woman) who served in W.W.1.
+Outside the churchyard (on both sides of the Church) includes an Avenue of Honour, a row of pine trees dedicated to local men (and one woman) who served in W.W.1.

-St. James’ is a family church of the Bisdees, a prominent pastoral family of the district.
-They took an active part in the welfare of the church and it’s people.
+The Bisdees, a prominent pastoral family of the district took an active part in the welfare of the church and it’s people.
 John Hutton Bisdee was the first Australian-born Victoria Cross recipient, and is buried in the cemetery.
 Bisdee was awarded the V.C. in 1900 for bravery in the Transvaal War, following which he returned to Tasmania to the family farm, and later served in W.W.1.
 He passed away on his property in 1930.
 The two Bisdee family plots are a dominant feature of the cemetery when approaching the doors of St. James’.

 For the botanist, the cemetery is one of only two sites in Tasmania where the rare plant Leptorhynchos Elongatus or Lanky Buttons can be found.
 This bright yellow daisy was recorded by the botanist J. D. Hooker in the 19th century as “not uncommon”.